tprasadtp/udm-tools/docs/hooks.md

 **MUST** be downloaded and installed by previous hooks.
 - Hooks **SHOULD NOT** use bash or python binaries **MUST** be sh(ash) or self contained/static.

+## Hook Installation directory

+- Boot hooks **MUST** be installed to `/mnt/data/udm-boot-hooks.d`
+- Container Hooks **MUST** be installed to `/mnt/data/udm-container-hooks.d`
+- If you are using `hookctl` to manage your hooks, permissions and install locations are automatically selected.

 ## Incompatibility with `on_boot.d`

 - Because Hooks **MUST** be lifecycle aware,